-This hearty leftover lamb ragu served with pasta is probably the most delicious way of using up leftover roast lamb.
+This hearty leftover lamb ragu, served with pasta, is probably the most delicious way to use up leftover roast lamb.

 If you have more leftovers, make this delicious and comforting Leftover Lamb Shepherd's Pie.